localstack-samples/localstack-pro-samples/neptune-graph-db/README.md

 New list of vertices in the graph: [v[0], v[3]] Deleting Neptune Graph DB cluster "cluster123"
 ```
+_Note: when running the scenario consecutively, it may takes some time to free the port used by Neptune._
 ## License

 The code in this sample repo is available under the Apache 2.0 license.